gaborkukucska/TrippleEffect/README.md

 ```

 *   The server will start (usually on port 8000).
-*   It will load agents based on `config.yaml` during startup.
-Check the console output for details.
+*   It loads agents based on `config.yaml` and initializes their respective LLM providers.
+Check console output for details and potential configuration warnings.
-*   Access the UI in your web browser: `http://localhost:8000` (or `http://<your-termux-ip>:8000` if on Termux).
+*   Access the UI in your web browser: `http://localhost:8000`.

 ## 🖱️ Usage

-1. Open the web UI in your browser.
+1. Open the web UI.
-2. The backend automatically loads the agents defined in `config.yaml`.
-You should see a "Connected" status message.
+2. The backend loads agents.
+You should see a "Connected" status.
-3. Type your task or question into the input box ⌨️ and press Enter or click "Send".
+3. Type your task into the input box ⌨️ and send.
-4. The task will be sent concurrently to all initialized and *available* agents.
+4. The task goes concurrently to all initialized and *available* agents.
-5. Observe the agents' responses streaming back into the message area, identified by their `agent_id` and styled differently based on the CSS 🎨.
+5. Observe responses streaming back, identified by `agent_id`.
+Agent behavior (including tool use) depends on the configured provider and model.
-6. Agents operate within their respective `sandboxes/agent_<id>/` directories (this becomes relevant when file-system tools are used).
+6. Agents operate within `sandboxes/agent_<id>/` for file system tool operations.

 ## 🛠️ Development

 *   **Code Style:** Follow PEP 8.
-Consider using formatters like Black.
+Use formatters like Black.
-*   **Linting:** Use Flake8 or Pylint to catch errors.
+*   **Linting:** Use Flake8 or Pylint.
 *   **Helper Files:** Keep `helperfiles/PROJECT_PLAN.md` and `helperfiles/FUNCTIONS_INDEX.md` updated! ✍️
-*   **Configuration:** Modify `config.yaml` to add/change agents.
-Set API keys and defaults in `.env`.
+*   **Configuration:** Modify `config.yaml` to add/change agents/providers.
+Set API keys/URLs/defaults in `.env`.
-*   **Branching:** Use feature branches (e.g., `feat/filesystem-tool`, `fix/ui-streaming`).
+*   **Branching:** Use feature branches.

 ## 🙌 Contributing

-Contributions are welcome!
-Please follow the development guidelines and open a Pull Request on GitHub.
+Contributions welcome!
+Follow guidelines, open Pull Requests.

 ## 📜 License

-(Please specify a license here, e.g., MIT License)
+(Specify MIT License, Apache 2.0, etc.)